deejaygraham/deejaygraham.github.io/_posts/2016-07-13-rolling-rocks-in-newcastle.markdown

 ### Epilogue

-Before Clarke's talk, I framed the original sketchnote from his Lean Agile Scotland talk
+Before the event, I framed the original sketchnote from his Lean Agile Scotland talk
 and gave it to him on the night as a thank you for agreeing to come.
 Here is the photograph he tweeted of it in place in his home.